Heshbon/alx-system_engineering-devops/0x14-mysql/README.md

   +  <u>[5-mysql_backup]()</u>: Bash script accepts one argument that is the password used to connect to the MySQL database.

-	+ MySQL dump must contain all your MySQL databases.
+	+ MySQL dump must contain all  MySQL databases.

 	+ Names archived must have the format: day-month-year.tar.gz.